 Practical tips to help people living with depression

-Depression can be a very debilitating mental health condition.
-While anyone can become upset or sad from time-to-time, these feelings can become persistent and overwhelming when suffering from depression, affecting your ability to function on a daily basis.
+While anyone can become upset or sad from time-to-time, these feelings can become persistent and overwhelming when living with depression, affecting your ability to function on a daily basis.

-If you are living with the condition, here are some tips to help you cope with the early stages, and information on the treatment that is available to you.
+If you are living with depression, here are some tips to help you cope with the early stages, and information on the treatment that is available to you.

 Listen to your emotions